code-reaper08/Link-Master/README.md

 + failure ![masterfailure](https://user-images.githubusercontent.com/64256342/111818256-f8160800-8904-11eb-9e87-8961c1a33422.png)

 ## Contributing:
   This Project is solely done by me.
 I know it lacks some features and have a lot to optimize.
-So, contibutions of anyform are welcomed !.
+So, contibutions of anyform are welcomed!.

 **If you like this Project, Be sure to star it .**